eclipse-rdf4j/rdf4j-doc/site/content/documentation/programming/spin/index.md

                        WHERE { ?grandparent ex:parentOf/ex:parentOf ?this . }"""
     ] .

+If `ex:Peter ex:parentOf ex:PeterJr` and `ex:PeterJr a ex:Person`, then adding `ex:Selma ex:parentOf ex:Peter` will not lead to `ex:PeterJr ex:grandchildOf ex:Selma` being true because the SpinSail does not understand that adding `ex:Selma ex:parentOf ex:Peter` should trigger the rule for `ex:PeterJr`.

 Removal of already infered data is only done when a statement is deleted.
 This means that the use of aggregation, negation og subselects (and possibly other cases) will lead to incorrect inference where old inferred statements will still remain in your data.

 An example of a rule with negation that will lead to incorrect (stale) inference: